-In the previous chapter, we've demonstrated how breaking strong coupling of components leads to decomposing entities and collapsing their public interfaces down to a reasonable minimum.
-But let us return to the question we have previously mentioned in the "Extending through Abstracting" chapter: how should we parametrize the order preparation process implemented via a third-party API?
-In other words, what is the order_execution_endpoint required in the API type registration handler?
+But let us return to the question we have previously mentioned in Chapter 15: how should we parametrize the order preparation process implemented via third-party API.
+In other words, what's this program\execution\endpoint that we ask upon the API type registration?